The quantified kid: Wearables for children are on the rise, for better and worse

 “[Helicopter parents] hail from a generation that does not want to repeat the mistakes of its parents (permitting too much independence too soon) and so hover over their children’s lives,” Turkle writes.
 Turkle describes, not altogether positively, a generation of kids frequently coming from broken families, who have grown up with technologies like metal detectors as standard at schools and airports.
 “They tend not to assume safe passage,” Turkle writes, and notes that connected devices become “amulet[s] emblematic of safety.”

 It’s a fair concern to raise.
 Today’s generation of wearable-sporting kids will go on to live in a world in which such devices are ubiquitous, and where machine learning-assisted surveillance in smart homes, smart cities, and smart workplaces is pervasive.
-The question is: what age is too young?
+But what age is too young?

 It’s a question that parents and families will have to discuss.
-In terms of keeping children safe, smart wearables like Kiddo share a lot in common with cellphones: another device which causes plenty of discussion as to the right age to give children.
-Like phones, smart wearables will provide a link between parent and child; providing invaluable peace of mind to both parties.
-Wearable devices also don’t come with the more obvious downsides of cellphones, such as the possibility of grooming or sexting (although possible hacking is certainly a concern.)
+Smart wearables like Kiddo share a lot in common with smartphones, another device that may be dangerous for young children.
+Like phones, smart wearables provide a link between parent and child, giving peace of mind to both parties.
+Wearable devices also don’t come with some the more obvious downsides of phones, like sexting (although possible hacking is certainly a concern).